Hadas Yaron: Career

 The movie follows the lifestyle and choices of a family living among the Haredi Jewish community in Tel Aviv.
 Yaron's character, Shira, is an 18-year-old girl who is pressured to marry her deceased older sister's husband after the latter dies in childbirth.
 "It's all about emotions and choices and what leads you to do what you do," said Yaron.
 "I'm also young.
 But Shira is different from me because she is not familiar with all these feelings she experiences for the first time."
 Yaron found certain aspects of her character's relationship with her brother-in-law, Yochay, difficult to convey because she "had never done a part where there was romance" before.
 To become better acquainted with the traditions and regulations of Orthodox lifestyle, she began to learn the Hebrew blessings and, at Burshtein's request, attended all of the events that take place within the movie, including a wedding and a circumcision.
 The film was received well, and critics praised Yaron's performance.
 In September, she won Best Actress at the Venice Film Festival and the Ophir Awards, Israel's version of the Oscars.

+In 2013, she had another prominent role as Libbi, a Haredi woman and the wife of the protagonist, Akiva Michael Aloni in the Jerusalem-set Shtisel.
+The show was popular in Israel but also had an international audience through streaming on Netflix.
+In 2014, Yaron again played a Haredi woman in the Montreal-set Canadian drama, Felix and Meira.
+Her performance was praised by Variety: "Yaron has a natural radiance that comes through as Meira starts to open up.
+Her expressions show that same precocity Woody Allen saw in Mariel Hemingway when making “Manhattan”: a young woman ripe and ready for experience, temporarily held back by her own naivete.
+To watch her face light up when she tries on a pair of jeans, say, or illuminated by the lights of Times Square during her own trip to New York, is to feel a sense of intuitive identification with the character."

 In 2018, Yaron appeared as Sarah in the film Mary Magdalene, written by Helen Edmundson and directed by Garth Davis.

+In 2024, Yaron appears alongside Aloni, Logan Lerman, Joey King and Lior Ashkenazi in the Hulu series, We Were the Lucky Ones.